Ornate fruit dove: Taxonomy and systematics

 The ornate fruit dove was originally described as Ptilopus ornatus (an incorrect spelling of Ptilinopus) by Hermann Schlegel in 1871 on the basis of specimens from New Guinea.
 The species' generic name comes from the Ancient Greek ptilon (feather) and pous (foot), while the specific name ornatus is from the Latin word ornatus, meaning ornate or decorated.
 Ornate fruit dove is the official common name designated by the International Ornithologists' Union (IOU).

 The ornate fruit dove is one of over 50 species of pigeon in the fruit dove genus Ptilinopus, which is found throughout Southeast Asia and Oceania.
 A 2014 study of mitochondrial and nuclear DNA by Alice Cibois and colleagues found that the ornate fruit dove was most closely related to the orange-fronted fruit dove.
 The same study also found that these two species were further sister (the closest relative of) to Wallace's fruit dove.
 These three species are sister to the pink-spotted fruit dove and these four species are sister to the grey-headed fruit dove.
 This group of five species is sister to a clade formed by the orange-bellied, white-headed, and claret-breasted fruit doves.
-The most basal species in the group is the Tanna fruit dove.
+The Tanna fruit dove is sister to all other species in the group.
 The following cladogram shows the relationships of the ornate fruit dove with other species in its group based on the 2014 study: